Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 _Source: [LibreTexts](https://chem.libretexts.org/Bookshelves/General_Chemistry/Map%3A_Chemistry_-_The_Central_Science_%28Brown_et_al.%29/06%3A_Electronic_Structure_of_Atoms/6.06%3A_3D_Representation_of_Orbitals)_

-Since quantum particles are described through probability distribution functions (PDFs), they aren't truly point particles, but spread throughout space - hence _wave_ equation, because these PDFs carry a wavelike nature.
-In fact, these PDFs display cyclical (symmetric in space) and oscillatory (repeating in time) behavior, meaning that just like classical waves, we describe them in terms of wave quantities like the wavelength $\lambda$, angular frequency $\omega$, wave propagation speed $v$, and wavevector $k$.
+To re-emphasize, since quantum particles are described as complex-valued matter waves, they aren't truly point particles, but spread throughout space - hence _wave_ equation, because these solutions carry a wavelike nature.
+Since these solutions display cyclical (symmetric in space) and oscillatory (repeating in time) behavior, meaning that just like classical waves, we describe them in terms of wave quantities like the wavelength $\lambda$, angular frequency $\omega$, wave propagation speed $v$, and wavevector $k$.
 However, when we measure a quantum particle, we find that it then behaves particle-like and _occupies_ a particular position.
-The likelihood of a particle being at a particular position can be calculated from the $|\Psi|^2$ rule, and we can find which positions the particle is more (or less) likely to be located.
+The likelihood of a particle being at a particular position can be calculated from the probability density $\rho = |\Psi|^2$, and we can find which positions the particle is more (or less) likely to be located.
 But the *precise* position cannot be predicted in advance.

-> **Definition:** A **quantum state** $\varphi(x)$ is a solution to the Schrödinger equation that gives a **unique probability distribution function** describing a quantum particle (or system).
-Each state is also associated with specific values of energy and momentum, among other physical properties.
+> **Definition:** A **quantum state** $\psi(x)$ is a solution to the Schrödinger equation for a given time $t$ whose physical interpretation is the matter wave of a quantum particle (or system).
+Taking the squared amplitude $|\psi(x)|^2$ of the quantum state gives a **unique probability distribution function** describing a quantum particle (or system).

 ### Addenum: the time-independent Schrödinger equation